 Human papillomaviruses (HPVs) are highly prevalent and potent human pathogens that cause over 5% of all human cancers, including cervical cancer and a subset of head and neck cancers.
 HPV-associated cancers result in a half of a million deaths every year, largely in underdeveloped countries.

-While a majority of people become infected with HPV, most clear their infections and, of the remaining people with persistent infections, only small fractions develop pre-cancerous lesions and invasive cancers.
+While a majority of people becomes infected with HPV, most clear their infections and, of the remaining people with persistent infections, only small fractions develop pre-cancerous lesions and invasive cancers.
 Our research focuses on understanding how HPV interacts with the host factors to establish persistent infection and develop invasive cancers.

 1. Establishment of persistent HPV infection